Sporting Afrique FC

 Sporting Afrique Football Club was a professional football club which played in Singapore's S.League in 2006.
-The team was made up not of Singaporeans, but of players of African descent.
-Its squad consisted of players from Nigeria, Cameroon, Kenya and Ghana.
-The club finished in 9th place out of 11 teams in the S.League in the 2006 season.
-They were involved in a number of off-field controversies, and their application to participate in the S.League again in 2007 was rejected by the FAS.
+The team was made of players from an African descent.
+The squad consisted of young players from Nigeria, Cameroon, Kenya and Ghana.
+In allowing Sporting Afrique to join the league, the S.League hoped that their involvement would make the competition more exciting, and possibly unearth some good players who might be able to change their nationality to Singaporean and thus play for the Singapore national football team in the future.

+History

+Sporting Afrique started off their debut 2006 S.League season in a 2–1 win over Woodlands Wellington in their first home match at the sold-out crowd, Yishun Stadium.
+The stadium was packed of African continent supporters.
+The club finished in 9th place out of 11 teams in the S.League in the first and last season.

+Controversies

+Sporting Afrique were involved in a number of off-field controversies, and their application to participate in the S.League again in 2007 was rejected by the FAS.
 The club played its home games at the Yishun Stadium.

-In allowing Sporting Afrique to join the league, the S.League hoped that their involvement would make the competition more exciting, and possibly unearth some good players who might be able to change their nationality to Singaporean and thus play for the Singapore national football team (as Nigerian-born Agu Casmir and Itimi Dickson had done).